Quickscribe Services Ltd.

 Miscellaneous News:

-Social Host Parents not Liable after
+Social Host Parents Not Liable after

 Boozy Teen Party

-In the recent case of McCormick v.
-Plambeck, 2020 BCSC 881 ("McCormick"), the B.C.
-Supreme Court dismissed the plaintiff's claim that two parents owed him a duty of care as social hosts as he was a minor who attended their home in the presence of liquor and/or drugs.
 In McCormick, the 17-year-old plaintiff attended a party on Salt Spring Island hosted by a teenage daughter's parents (the "Pearsons").
 Mr. McCormick arrived at the party by foot and consumed less than six beers and some marijuana.
 He then left the party on foot with his friend, Mr. Plambeck.
 Mr. McCormick gave evidence that the next thing he remembers is being in the back seat of a vehicle that Mr. Plambeck stole from the Pearsons' neighbour.
 Mr. Plambeck did not have a driver's license and ultimately crashed the vehicle, resulting in fatal injuries to himself and serious injuries to Mr. McCormick.
 Mr. McCormick brought this action for damages and asserted the Pearsons owed him a duty of care not to let him become intoxicated on their property and to stop him from leaving their property in an intoxicated state.
-Read the full article by JAEDA LEE with Harper Grey LLP.
+Read the full article by Jaeda Lee with Harper Grey LLP.

 Suspension of Limitation Periods in